-- Sending Domain
+- Sending domain

-- IP Address
+- IP address

-- Click Tracking Domain
+- Click tracking domain

 - CDN URL

-What to expect?
+What to Expect

 As you continue to invest in acquiring quality subscribers and removing unengaged subscribers, the reputation of your sending infrastructure will continue to improve and the percentage of your messages that go straight to the inbox will outpace your competitors.

-If you invest in healthy lists, your performance will go up.
-When your performance goes up, your reputation gets stronger.
-When your reputation gets stronger, your inbox placement goes up.
-When your inbox placement goes up, your performance goes up.
+Whether you're using shared or dedicated infrastructure, sending to unengaged subscribers and earning poor performance in your email sending is a surefire way to see more emails get filtered to the spam folder.
+Whereas, if you invest in healthy lists, your performance will improve.
+When your performance improves, your reputation gets stronger.
+When your reputation gets stronger, your inbox placement improves.
+When your inbox placement improves, your performance improves.
 This is the virtuous cycle of successful email marketing.